Boren Scholarships

 Boren Scholarship Online Application

-- Think about a previous experience that has led to growth or a personal quality.
-Reflect upon it and describe how it will assist you in preparing to spend significant time overseas studying a critical foreign language and culture.
+• Think about a previous experience that has led to growth or a personal quality.
+Reflect upon it and describe how it will assist you in preparing for and spending significant time overseas studying a critical foreign language and culture and, if applicable, conducting your proposed research.

-- Explain how the country and language you selected will help you achieve your career goals, including your plans to fulfill the federal service requirement.
+• Explain how the destination and language you selected will help you achieve your career goals, including your plans to fulfill the federal service requirement.
 Be specific.
-If appropriate, you may also include relevant past academic, extracurricular, volunteer, internship, and professional experiences.
+If appropriate, you may also include past academic, extracurricular, volunteer, internship, and professional experiences relevant to your federal career goals.

 Timeline